Sir William Arrol Bursary Award

-The Craftsmanship Award, with a prize fund of £1500, is awarded annually for an exceptional contribution to engineering craft skills.
+The Craftsmanship Award is awarded annually for an exceptional contribution to engineering craft skills.
 This may be a technical advance in the craft, a contribution to an employer’s objectives by applying craft skills, or an innovative application of high quality craft skills, or other demonstration of craft excellence.
-Candidates, who may submit jointly with a colleague or colleagues, must:

 - Be a craftsman, male or female, most likely over the age of 25 for the experience expected